 7. Chief Financial Officer (CFO)

-Ottawa’s online MAcc degree prepares students for the aforementioned accounting careers and more with its focus on developing skilled financial practitioners who understand the intricacies of contemporary business and can advise executives in making strategic financial decisions for their companies.
-Graduates will be poised for careers as professional accountants in public practice, industry, government, and not-for-profit organizations.
-With OU’s MAcc degree, you will gain the conceptual framework used to measure and report on an organization’s financial health, while also growing your accounting knowledge, developing strong analytical, written and oral communication skills, and augmenting interpersonal skills.
+Ottawa’s online Accounting degree prepares students for the aforementioned accounting careers and more with its focus on developing skilled financial practitioners who understand the intricacies of contemporary business and can advise executives in making strategic financial decisions for their companies.
+Considering the accounting outlook for jobs is excellent, graduates will be poised for careers as professional accountants in public practice, industry, government, and not-for-profit organizations.
+With OU’s MAcc degree, you will gain the conceptual framework used to measure and report on an organization’s financial health while also developing strong written and oral communication skills.

 Take the first step in advancing your career in accounting with Ottawa’s Master of Accountancy degree.
-To learn more about earning your online MAcc at Ottawa University, click here to contact us today!
+To learn more about earning your online MAcc at Ottawa University, contact us today!